codingcog23/Segment-anything-using-Segment-Anything-Model/README.md

 The Segment Anything Model (SAM) produces high-quality object masks from input prompts such as points or boxes, enabling the generation of masks for all objects in an image.
 Trained on a dataset of 11 million images and 1.1 billion masks, SAM exhibits strong zero-shot performance on a variety of segmentation tasks.

+## SAM: Segment Anything Model

+SAM (Segment Anything Model) is an advanced computer vision model designed for promptable segmentation.
+With SAM, you can effortlessly segment objects of interest in real-time, making it a powerful tool for a wide range of applications.

+## 🚀 Features🚀

+🌟 Real-time Interactive Segmentation: SAM provides seamless and interactive segmentation, enabling users to prompt the model in real-time.
+🌟 Flexible Prompt Encoding: SAM supports both sparse prompts (points, boxes, text) and dense prompts (masks), offering versatility in guiding the segmentation process.
+🌟 Efficient Model Design: SAM's design prioritizes efficiency, allowing the prompt encoder and mask decoder to run on CPU, achieving impressive runtime performance.
+🌟 Ambiguity Resolution: SAM addresses ambiguity by predicting multiple output masks for a single prompt and ranking them based on confidence scores.
+🌟 Easy Integration: SAM can be easily integrated into existing computer vision pipelines, making it convenient to incorporate into your projects.

 <img width="702" alt="masks1" src="https://github.com/codingcog23/Segment-anything-using-Segment-Anything-Model/assets/134972060/f8835d11-a708-45da-8a54-bd4f8a924b87">
 <img width="702" alt="masks2" src="https://github.com/codingcog23/Segment-anything-using-Segment-Anything-Model/assets/134972060/d2d2f17f-4ad7-4a6c-b16c-a4ab6a63cd44">